Allium/WithoutHeadOrFoot/_posts/2015-12-20-Ethics-and-Science.md

 ---

 In every post I've written, I wrestle with the urge begin with a disclaimer about how I really have no idea about anything.
-Normally I successfully resist, but in this case my resolve was weak.
+This time my resolve was weak.

 I really have no idea about anything.